provks/activity-tracker/README.md

 ### Features
 * User Registration and Login using Google Authentication with Firebase.
-* Create a new task with task title, description, and time allotted for the task.
+* Create a new task with task title, and description of the task.
 * List of tasks created by user.
 * Select a task to start working on it. (active task)
 * Lunch hours and break during the shift.